contube-org/contube/README.md

 ## Motivation

 The challenge of efficiently moving data from one system to another has long been a significant issue in data engineering.
-ConTube seeks to address this by offering a generic data format and a connector framework capable of representing and handling data from virtually any system.
+ConTube seeks to address this by offering a generic data connector framework capable of handling data from diverse system.

 ## How it Works